Michel Foucault: Social constructionism and human nature

 Foucault is sometimes criticized for his purported social constructionism, which some see as an affront to the concept of truth.
 In Foucault's 1971 televised debate with Noam Chomsky, Foucault argued against the possibility of any fixed human nature, as posited by Chomsky's concept of innate human faculties.
 Chomsky argued that concepts of justice were rooted in human reason, whereas Foucault rejected the universal basis for a concept of justice.
 Following the debate, Chomsky was stricken with Foucault's total rejection of the possibility of a universal morality, stating "He struck me as completely amoral, I'd never met anyone who was so totally amoral [...]
 I mean, I liked him personally, it's just that I couldn't make sense of him.
 It's as if he was from a different species, or something."

-Defeatism in Education and authority
+Defeatism in education and authority

 Peruvian writer Mario Vargas Llosa, while acknowledging that Foucault contributed to give a right of citizenship in cultural life to certain marginal and eccentric experiences (of sexuality, of cultural repression, of madness), asserts that his radical critique of authority was detrimental to education.

 Psychology of the self

 One of Foucault's claims regarding the subjectivity of the self has been disputed.
-Opposing Foucault's view of subjectivity, Terje Sparby, Friedrich Edelhäuser,and Ulrich W. Weger argue that other factors, such as biological, environmental, and cultural are explanations for the self.
+Opposing Foucault's view of subjectivity, Terje Sparby, Friedrich Edelhäuser, and Ulrich W. Weger argue that other factors, such as biological, environmental, and cultural are explanations for the self.

-'Power' merely replacing 'desire'

-Jean Baudrillard, in Forget Foucault, asserted:
+Forget Foucault

+Jean Baudrillard's 1977 tract Oublier Foucault (trans.
+Forget Foucault) made Baudrillard instantly infamous within France, as it was a devastating critical analysis of Foucault's book the History of Sexuality—and of Foucault's entire oeuvre.
+In 1976, Jean Baudrillard sent this essay to the French magazine Critique, where Michel Foucault was an editor.
+Foucault was asked to reply, but remained silent.
+In it Baudrillard also launched attacks on those philosophers, like Gilles Deleuze and Félix Guattari, who believed that sexual desire and sexual liberation could be a revolutionary force.
+Baudrillard asserted that "Foucault's discourse is a mirror of the powers it describes."
+Since "it is possible at last to talk with such definitive understanding about power, sexuality, the body, and discipline [...] it is because at some point all this is here and now over with."
+Therefore, with "the coincidence between this new version of power and the new version of desire proposed by Deleuze and Lyotard [...] [which was] not accidental: it's simply that in Foucault power takes the place of desire [...]
+That is why there is no desire in Foucault: its place is already taken [...]
+When power blends into desire and desire blends into power, let's forget them both."

+Oublier Foucault was published in English in 1998 as part of the Semiotext(e) Foreign Agents series as Forget Foucault.